Local Pub Guide

 - Masons Yard 24

-Brought back to full potential by quality craftsmanship over two years this free house, established in 1826, has six hand-pumps dispensing ever-changing regional beers.
-An extensive brasserie menu is normally served seven days a week with 20% off meals on Monday and Tuesday.
+Brought back to full potential by quality craftsmanship this free house, established as a traditional market tavern in 1826, has six hand-pumps dispensing rapid turnover regional beers.
+An extensive brasserie menu is served seven days a week with 20% off meals on Monday, Tuesday and Wednesday.

-The rear garden includes a new toilet block; two large covered areas (one can be heated) and ample seating.
-The pub has its own certified well water.
-The yard has a 1.25 barrel nano-brewery installed.
+The traditional yard includes a new toilet block; two large covered areas (one can be heated) and ample seating.
 There is full disabled access.

 Monday and Tuesday £1 off a pint of real ale.
 Westmorland Pub of the Year 2018.